Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 today for a user to extract a meaningful overview of the different services on offer.

-It is also noted that Mozilla have published a [Security/DoH-resolver policy](https://wiki.mozilla.org/Security/DOH-resolver-policy), which describes the minimum set of policy requirements that a party must satisfy to be considered as a potential partner for Mozilla’s Trusted Recursive Resolver (TRR) program.
+It is also noted that Mozilla have published a DoH resolver policy [@DoH-resolver-policy], which describes the minimum set of policy requirements that a party must satisfy to be considered as a potential partner for Mozilla’s Trusted Recursive Resolver (TRR) program.